- To request guidance from a nurse, call 1700

 Physiotherapy: Book appointments with a physiotherapist and receive up to 6 sessions per year without a doctor's referral.

 Children aged 2-17 receive free physiotherapy with a doctor's referral.
-You can ask for a referral when you meet your primary care physician or by logging on to My pages on heilsuvera.is with an electronic ID.
+You can request a referral during a consultation with your family or general doctor or by logging into My pages on heilsuvera.is with an electronic ID.

-Specialized Services for Children: It is possible to schedule an appointment directly with a specialist.
+Specialised Services for Children: It is possible to schedule an appointment directly with a specialist.
 Children under 2 years of age receive discounted services.
-Children from two to seventeen years old receive a reduction in fees for services if a request from the family doctor is available.
+Children aged 2 to 17 receive a reduction in fees for services if a request from the family doctor is available.
 Without a referral, payment is required at a rate of 30% according to the Icelandic Health Insurance (Sjúkratryggingar) fee schedule.

-Information about conditions, symptoms and treatments, including what to do and when to get help can be found in English on the website nhs.uk
+Information about conditions, symptoms, and treatments, including what to do and when to get help, can be found in English on the website of The National Health Service in England nhs.uk